theSoberSobber/AT-BOT/README.md

 Remaining Tasks Till Completion:

+- implement proper handling to prevent the frequent crashes
+    - remove all console logs
+    - wrap main.js in startBot() function and call startBot() in all catch blocks to start bot again after crashes
 - implement a init method for students to be able to initialize their instance until now

 ---